nigelr/selections/README.md

 ```

 Selections table can contain one or many lists, it uses the acts_as_tree so each root is a new list
-meta example: (see below for example YAML file)
+meta example: (see below for example YAML file).

- - priority
+* priority
  - high
  - medium
  - low
- - user_role
+* user_role
  - admin
  - owner
  - user

-From the rails console it is be possible to access these items directly using dynamic lookups
+From the rails console it is be possible to access these items directly using dynamic lookups:

 ```ruby
 Selection.priority => returns the parent row
 Selection.user_role
 ```

-Dynamic lookups support pluralization and will then return the children
+Dynamic lookups support pluralization and will then return the children:

 ```ruby
 Selection.priorities => [high,med,low] records